funkatron/veruca/README.md

 # Veruca - Obsidian Vault Query Tool

-A powerful tool for indexing and querying your Obsidian vault using local embeddings and LLMs.
-It provides a simple way to search through your notes using natural language queries, while preserving Obsidian's unique features and metadata. **All data is processed locally, without sending any data to external servers.**
+Veruca is a project to build a personal, local LLM-powered knowledge base.
+This tool, the Obsidian importer, helps you build that knowledge base by indexing and querying your Obsidian vault using local embeddings and LLMs.
+It processes your notes while preserving Obsidian's features and metadata. **All data is processed locally, without sending any data to external servers.**

 ## Documentation